Arnautovich/ToolboxLab/README.md

 ## Usage
 ### Distillation
-This function is used to determine the number of stages required for the give sepration properties.
+This function is used to determine the number of stages required for the give separtion properties.
 Example of use:

 3 stages